Psalm 21 – The Joyful King

 We will sing and praise Your power.

 a.
-Be exalted, O LORD, in Your own strength!
-David worshipped God directly here.
-He exalted the Lord who had this great strength within Himself, and never needs to rely on on other for strength.
+Be exalted, O Lord, in Your own strength: David worshipped God directly here.
+He exalted the Lord who had this great strength within Himself, and never needed to rely on another for strength.

 i.
 “Exalt thyself, O Lord – thy creatures cannot exalt thee.”
 (Clarke)